Prairie ironweed

 - Where is Prairie ironweed native?

-- Prairie ironweed (Vernonia fasciculata) is native to TX, KS, NE, IA and 1 more states, per the USDA PLANTS Database and regional native plant society lists.
+- Prairie ironweed (Vernonia fasciculata) is native to CO, IA, IL, IN and 12 more states, per the World Checklist of Vascular Plants (Kew).

 - What pollinators does Prairie ironweed attract?